cgihlstorf/AIAgents/Topic5RAG/README.md

 2. When does too much context hurt (irrelevant information, confusion)?

 Negative consequences for higher values of k were most pronounced in the responses to query number 1: "In what ways can AI systems benefit society?", where the model's answers became very general, circular, and less focused on precicely answering the question.
-This query might have been sensitive to too much context because it is very general, so its answer might have been more easily constructed from various chunks in the text.
+This query might have been sensitive to too much context because it is very general, so it might have been easier to find at least some utility in the information from all the chunks of text.
 This would result in too much information needing to be aggregated and condensed, leading the model to lose its focus on the specifics of the question being asked.

 3. How does k interact with chunk size?